Nogiback/NogiChat-App/README.md

 Backend: The biggest lesson I learned on the backend for this application was working with Socket.io and setting up real-time communication between my client and server.
 I also got to solidify my experience with setting up a RESTful API including user auth, password hashing, and database queries.

 Frontend: On the client side, I learned a few new things.
 I decided to use a state management library instead of fully relying on React's useState hook.
 I chose to learn Zustand as it seemed to have the most straightforward and user friendly API.
 I also decided to use more custom hooks for this application as I mostly relied on useEffects in a lot of my components in previous projects.
 It's a nice and modular technique and doesn't bog down my TSX/JSX files.
-I also solidifed my TailwindCSS experience by using DaisyUI.
+I also solidified my TailwindCSS experience by using DaisyUI.
 It definitely helped with the readability of my code using semantic class names.

 I also decided to deploy my application on Render and definitely pulled some hairs getting the deployment to work.
 Detailed error messages and Stackoverlow, thank you <3